Skip to main content

 Managing threats

-On average, since we began management of our reserve network, we've reduced or stabilised around 85% of our threats.
+On average, since we commenced management of our reserve network, we've reduced or stabilised about 86% of our threats.
 With the impacts of climate change already being observed on our reserves, and the expansion of new weeds and invasive plants, the stabilisation of threats through our on-ground work is sometimes measured as reasonable steps towards our goals.

-With only 15% of threats worsening across our reserve network, we recognise that not all threats are under our control.
-We'll never stop working hard to manage these and protect our targets.
+With only 13% of threats worsening across our reserve network, we recognise that not all threats are under our control.
+We will never stop working hard to manage these and protect our targets.

 Image Information